jeff916/home-assistant/README.md

 Victron Energy Modbus
 ------------------------------------------------------------
-I'm using the Modbus interface avaiable via the CCGX to get infromatoin from the Victron components, BMV-702, BlueSolar MPPT and MultiPlus Inverter into Home Assistant.
+I'm using the Modbus interface avaiable via the CCGX to get infromatoin from the Victron Energy components; BMV-702, BlueSolar MPPT and a MultiPlus Inverter into Home Assistant.

 ![victron-sensors](./docs/assets/victron-sensors.jpg)